rokudev/samples/README.md

 # Roku Sample Channels

 The following samples demonstrate working Roku channels.
+Often the best way to learn a framework is seeing a working application running.
+Make sure to obtain a Roku device - it's required for following these steps.
+Products are found at https://www.roku.com/products/compare and on many online stores.

-## Overview
+### Overview

 Simply sideload these zip files to evaluate channels on your Roku device.
 Before proceeding, review the following guides: